-Most of the differences of identification in the general RT37 were of polychaetes and crustaceans Polychaete specimens (thirteen specimens in total) were responsible for 63% of generic differences and 43% of the total number of specific differences.
-Eight of the total twenty-five specimens circulated were molluscs and these produced 23% of the generic and 44% of the specific differences recorded.
-Four crustacean specimens were responsible for 14% of generic differences and 13% of the total number of specific differences.
+Most of the differences of identification in the two ring test exercises were of molluscs.
+Mollusc specimens (twenty-one specimens in total) were responsible for 66% of generic differences and 62% of the total number of specific differences.
+Fourteen of the total fifty specimens circulated were crustaceans and these produced 17% of the generic and 16% of the specific differences recorded.
+Eleven annelid specimens were responsible for 14% of generic differences and 17% of the total number of specific differences.
+The remaining 3% of generic and 2% of specific error were attributed to four echinoderm and minor phyla specimens.

 The results were in general comparable with those from all previous exercises, with a high level of agreement between participating laboratories for the majority of distributed species.
 The RT component is considered to provide a valuable training mechanism and be an indicator of problem groups and possible areas for further 'targeted' exercises or inclusion at taxonomic workshops.
-Multiple data entries from each laboratory and the inclusion of images in the ring test bulletins (RTB) have further emphasised the learning aspect of this component.
+Multiple data entries from each laboratory and the inclusion of images in the ring test bulletins (RTB) have enhanced the learning value of this component.